 Origin of Program and Objectives

-It has been a joy locating worthy recipients the past ten years, as there is so much breadth and depth to Dartmouth student philanthropy.
-The over-riding goal of our grant, as I see it, is to not only satisfy an immediate philanthropic need, but to inculcate and reinforce in our students the joy and skills involved in philanthropy and to encourage them to make that an ongoing part of their lives as Dartmouth alumni.
-I am very happy to report the program is still going strong and we have been most gratified to see the ongoing philanthropy by those who have become alumni.
+It has been a joy locating worthy recipients the past ten years with so much breadth and depth to Dartmouth student philanthropy.
+The over-riding goal of our grant, as I see it, is to not only satisfy an immediate philanthropic need but to inculcate and reinforce in our students the joy and skills involved in philanthropy and to encourage them to make that an ongoing part of their lives as Dartmouth alumni.
+I am very happy to report the program is still going strong, and we have been most gratified to see the ongoing philanthropy by those who have become alumni.

-Each year when announcing the award at Homecoming, we assemble not only the new recipients, but the leaders of the previous grant to hear their report of what impact our grant has had.
-Some of them have even chosen to bring some of the people they have helped, and it has been most gratifying for our class plus inspirational to the new recipients.
+Each year when announcing the award at Homecoming, we assemble not only the new recipients but the leaders of the previous grant to hear their report of what impact our grant has had.
+Some of them have even chosen to bring some of the people they have helped, and it has been most gratifying for our Classmates, as well as inspirational to the new recipients.

-Here are thumbnails of our recipients and their programs plus some heartwarming images.
-Thanks to our Class of ’69 for your wonderful support!
+Here are brief summaries of our recipients and their programs plus some heartwarming images.
+Thanks to our ’69 Classmates for the wonderful support!

 Dimitri Gerakaris ‘69